The Confusion of Love

 [5] Valerie Roebuck, The Upanishads (Chapter 7).

 [6] The divine that is described in this view is called Tao in China, Brahman or Atman (Self) in India, God in Christianity, Allah in Islam, Yahweh in Judaism, The Void in Buddhism.
-It points to the One that can’t be named.
+It points to the One that can’t be named, the life energy out of which all material and spiritual phenomena arise, and into which they again dissolve.

 Featured multi-hands thumbnail: Leejoann